YoniP31/verilog-async_fifo/README.md

 # verilog-async_fifo
-This is an Asynchronous FIFO
+This is an Asynchronous FIFO in verilog and a test bench.